bxparks/AceTime/USER_GUIDE.md

 ### ZoneInfo Files

-Starting with version 0.4, the zoneinfo files are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature.
-On an 8-bit microcontroller, the `zonedb/` database consumes about 14kB of flash memory, so it may be possible to create small programs that can dynamically access all timezones supported by `BasicZoneProcessor`.
-The `zonedbx/` database consumes about 23kB of flash memory and the addition code size from various classes will exceed the 30-32kB limit of a typical Arduino 8-bit microcontroller.
+Starting with v0.4, the zoneinfo files are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature.
+On an 8-bit microcontroller, the `zonedb/` database consumes about 15 kB of flash memory, so it may be possible to create small programs that can dynamically access all timezones supported by `BasicZoneProcessor`.
+The `zonedbx/` database consumes about 24 kB of flash memory and the addition code size from various classes will exceed the 30-32kB limit of a typical Arduino 8-bit microcontroller.

+The exact format of the zoneinfo files (`zonedb/` and `zonedbx/`) are considered to be an implementation detail and may change in the future to support future timezones.
+Applications should not depend on the internal structure of zoneinfo data structures.

+#### Basic zonedb

 The `zonedb/` files do not support all the timezones in the TZ Database.
-The list of these zones and The reasons for excluding them are given at the bottom of the [zonedb/zone_infos.h](src/ace_time/zonedb/zone_infos.h) file.
+If a zone is excluded, the reason for the exclusion can be found at the bottom of the [zonedb/zone_infos.h](src/ace_time/zonedb/zone_infos.h) file.
+The criteria for selecting the Basic `zonedb` files are embedded in the `transformer.py` script.
+Some of these properties are:

+* the DST offset is a multiple of 15-minutes (all current timezones satisfy this)
+* the STDOFF offset is a multiple of 1-minute (all current timezones satisfy this)
+* the AT or UNTIL fields must occur at one-year boundaries (this is the biggest filter)
+* the LETTER field must contain only a single character

+In the current version (v0.8), this database contains 270 zones from the year 2000 to 2049 (inclusive).

+#### Extended zonedbx

 The goal of the `zonedbx/` files is to support all zones listed in the TZ Database.
 Currently, as of TZ Database version 2019b, this goal is met from the year 2000 to 2049 inclusive.
+Some restrictions of this database
+are:

+* the DST offset is a multipole of 15-minutes ranging from -1:00 to 2:45 (all timezones from about 1972 support this)
+* the STDOFF offset is a multiple of 1-minute
+* the AT and UNTIL fields are multiples of 1-minute
+* the LETTER field can be arbitrary strings

+In the current version (v0.8), this database contains all 387 timezones from the year 2000 to 2049 (inclusive).

 #### BasicZone and ExtendedZone